rzjfr/github-actions-docs/README.md

     - id: generate-gh-actions-docs
 ```

-## Inline generation mode
+## Generation mode

-If the output file (determined by `--docs-filename`) does not exist on the same
-path as the input file, it would be generated based on a default template.
-Otherwise
+A markdown file will be generated and injected based on a predefined template.
+You
-it would check content of the existing file for the [tags](#full-list-of-tags) and
+can create your own template by adding [tags](#full-list-of-tags) directly to your
-tries to update them by putting the desired value in a `BEGIN` and `END` pair of tags
+readme file.
+Each tag will be replaced by a pair of `BEGIN` and `END` tags enclosing
-with the same name.
+the corresponding content.
+That's the inline mode.

+If the comment tags are too noisy, you can change the `generation-mode` to the block
+mode in which only a pair of comment tags will be used to designate the entire
+generated section.

-### Full list of tags (inline generation mode)
+### Full list of tags

 | tag name                                | corresponding yaml path                                                       | description                                                                   | type               |
 | --------------------------------------- | ----------------------------------------------------------------------------- | ----------------------------------------------------------------------------- | ------------------ |